H5

 Taro 3.2.4 started to support

-Taro3 H5-side component library is based on Web Components
+Taro3 H5-side component library is based on Web Components and was developed using the Stencil framework.

 Stencil Compatibility Status

-However, there are still some problems with mobile support for Web Components
+However, there are still some problems with mobile support for Web Components, the main issues are as follows.

 - Android 4.4 white screen